spbail/pandas-and-jupyter-workshop/README.md

 We expect a working knowledge of Python in order to be able to follow along with the workshop.
 If you are an absolute beginner in Python and aren't familiar with Python syntax, this workshop might not be suited for you.

-# Binder link to run remote notebook
+# OPTION 1: Binder link to run remote notebook
 Binder is a web-based hub for Jupyter notebook.
 If your local setup does not work or if you prefer not to install anything locally, you can use the link here to work in a notebook on Binder. **Please note** that Binder will delete your notebook instance after 12 hours.
 You can download the notebook to your local machine at the end to have your own copy!
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/spbail/pandas-workshop-v2/master)

-# Setup to run the notebook locally
+# OPTION 2: Setup to run the notebook locally

 ## Step 0: Download the materials
 - Clone this git repo to your machine and move your notebook copy you've downloaded from binder into the directory